parkerjgit/algorithms/markdown/recursion_and_dynamic/recursion.md

   }
 }

-// graph - adjacency map
-const dft = (adjMap, nid) => {
+// pre-order traversal of graph using adjacency map const dft = (adjMap, nid) => {
   // do smth w/ data[nid]
   for (let adj of adjMap[nid]) {